The Simple Investor (and 5 big threats)

 The bottom line

-Figuring out money and investing is a wild journey.
+Figuring out money and investing is a journey of self improvement.

 - Impatience.